aws-samples/serverless-patterns/smk-lambda-queue-mode-python-sam/README.md

 Learn more about this pattern at Serverless Land: https://serverlessland.com/patterns/smk-lambda-queue-mode-python-sam

 > **Important:** Queue consumption mode requires Apache Kafka 4.2 or later with share groups enabled.
-This is a preview feature — `ConsumptionMode: Queue` is not yet available in the SAM or CloudFormation schema.
+This is a preview feature — `ConsumptionMode: Queue` is not yet available in the AWS SAM or AWS CloudFormation schema.
 The ESM is created via a script that calls the Lambda API directly.

 ## Architecture